finos-labs/learnaix-h-2025-blazers/README.md

 ## 📌 Problem It Solves
 Cheating in online exams has become more sophisticated with AI-powered helpers like **InterviewCoder** and **Parakeet AI**.
 Traditional proctoring methods such as webcam monitoring and screen sharing cannot detect these hidden aids, putting exam integrity at serious risk.
+✨ *Smart Proctor helps institutions detect the undetectable, ensuring fair and secure online examinations.*

 ---